Equinor ASA – Annual report – 31 December 2024

 Impairment of property, plant and equipment, right-of-use assets, intangible assets including goodwill and equity accounted investments

-Equinor assesses individual assets or groups of assets for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
-Assets are grouped into cash generating units (CGUs).
-Normally, separate CGUs are individual oil and gas fields or plants, or equity accounted investments.
-Each unconventional asset play is considered a single CGU when no cash inflows from parts of the play can be reliably identified as being largely independent of the cash inflows from other parts of the play.
-In impairment evaluations, the carrying amounts of CGUs are determined on a basis consistent with that of the recoverable amount.
+Equinor assesses individual assets or groups of assets for impairment when events or changes in circumstances indicate that the carrying value may not be recoverable.
+Assets are grouped into cash generating units (CGUs), typically individual oil and gas fields, plants, or equity accounted investments.
+Each unconventional asset play is considered a single CGU when no cash inflows from parts of the play can be readily identified as being largely independent of the cash inflows from other parts of the play.
+In impairment assessments, the carrying amounts of CGUs are determined on a basis consistent with that of the recoverable amount.

-Impairment and reversals of impairment are presented in the Consolidated statement of income as Exploration expenses or Depreciation, amortisation and net impairment, on the basis of the nature of the impaired assets as either exploration assets (intangible exploration assets) or development and producing assets (property, plant and equipment and other intangible assets), respectively.
+Impairment and reversals of impairment are presented in the Consolidated statement of income as either Exploration expenses or Depreciation, amortisation and net impairment losses.
+This classification depends on the nature of the impaired assets, whether they are as exploration assets (intangible exploration assets) or development and producing assets (property, plant and equipment and other intangible assets), respectively.

 Measurement